We will begin In-Person Accuplacer testing with specific COVID-19 guidelines.

 ACCUPLACER is a suite of tests that evaluates a student's current skill level in reading, English, and math so that student can be assigned to the appropriate college classes.
 ACCUPLACER is used to identify your strengths and weaknesses in each subject area.
 Test scores or college transcripts documenting successful completion of English composition and college algebra must be available when meeting with an advisor to enroll in classes.

-- Anyone whose SAT score is below 510 in math and/or verbal
+- Anyone whose SAT score is below 510 in verbal and/or math

-- Anyone who cannot document their Accuplacer test at another institution within the last three (3) years
+- Anyone who cannot document appropriate Accuplacer or COMPASS placement scores from another institution within the last five (5) years

-- Transfer students: Anyone who does not have transfer credit for freshman English Composition and college algebra from a regionally accredited institution.
+- Transfer students: Anyone who does not have transfer credit for freshman English Composition (grade of C or higher required) and college algebra from a regionally accredited institution.

 - GED Test Takers: Anyone whose GED score is below 165 in Mathematical Reasoning and/or Reasoning Through Language Arts-RLA (2014 series GED)

 * Students should request a copy of his or her high school transcript with graduation date be sent to the SUSCC Admissions Office at P.O.
 Box 1000, Wadley,AL 36276.

 * To document high school GPA and avoid having to take the Accuplacer, we recommend that you bring a copy of your high school transcripts at the time you come to register in person as a new student.

 Please review the Course Placement Guidelines to see ACT and SAT score requirements for test exemption.

 To schedule your Accuplacer Test please click on the link below: